planetfederal/GeoGig/manpages/_sources/osmimport.txt

-.. _geogit-osm-import:
+.. _geogig-osm-import:

-geogit-osm-import documentation
+geogig-osm-import documentation
 ################################

 SYNOPSIS
 ********
-geogit osm import <filename> [--add] <repository> [<directory>] [--filter <file>] [--depth <depth>]
+geogig osm import <filename> [--add] <repository> [<directory>] [--filter <file>] [--depth <depth>]

 DESCRIPTION
 ***********

 Imports OSM data from a file into the working tree of the repository.
 Optionally, a data mapping can be performed.
-See :ref:`geogit-osm-map` for more information about how to define a mapping.
+See :ref:`geogig-osm-map` for more information about how to define a mapping.

-Data in the specified file is imported into GeoGit and put into two trees: ``way`` and ``node``, with default feature types in both cases.
+Data in the specified file is imported into GeoGig and put into two trees: ``way`` and ``node``, with default feature types in both cases.

 if a mapping is used and the canonical representations are also added to the repository (that is, if the ``--no-raw`` switch is not used) the working tree and index have to be clean, and after the import and mapping, a commit will be made .
 The comit message is automatically generated.
 A custom commit message cna be defined using the  ``--message`` option.